ralph1786/Recipe-App/README.md

 # Recipe-App

-Recipe Application using React and Material UI.
+Recipe Application using _React_ and _Material UI_.
-It was also created using create-react-app.
+It was bootstrapped using create-react-app.